Higher Education Expenditures

 Nearly all (88 percent) of higher education spending went toward operational costs, such as instruction, administration, research, libraries, dormitories, cafeterias, and other student or faculty services in 2016.
 The remaining 12 percent was for capital outlays, including construction, maintenance, and equipment.

-State governments spend more of their budgets on higher education than do localities.
+State governments spend more of their budgets on higher education than localities.
 In 2016, 18 percent of state direct general spending went to higher education versus 3 percent of local direct general spending.
-Local spending is typically for community college systems; state spending goes toward public four-year universities, other state institutions, and any grants given to students.
+Local spending is typically for community college systems; state spending goes toward public four-year universities, other state institutions, and any state grants given to students.

 In 1977, state and local governments spent $103 billion on higher education (in 2016 inflation-adjusted dollars).
 In 2016, they spent $288 billion.